Skip to content

 Advanced Removal Methods

-If the standard Settings app doesn’t let you unpair Bluetooth devices in Windows 11, try using Device Manager or Command Prompt for more advanced removal options.
+When the normal Settings app won’t let you unpair Bluetooth devices in Windows 11, you can use Device Manager or Command Prompt.
+These methods offer more control to force remove a stubborn Bluetooth device from your computer.

 1. Right-click the Start button and select Device Manager.